-I get a lot of emails about how often certain items should be laundered.
-Everything from sleeping bags to crib bedding to curtains.
+People want to know about everything from sleeping bags to crib bedding to curtains.
 So I’ve made a fairly extensive list of how often to launder certain household items.

 Keep in mind that these are only recommendations.
 If an item is noticeably gross, there should be no question.
 Go ahead and wash it.
 And keep in mind that these recommendations are assuming the item can be washed.
 Make sure it is not dry clean only before you put it in your machine.

 Sleeping bags can harbor smells (smoke, etc) which can be difficult to remove if left for long periods of time.
 Sleeping bags can also just be dirty from being on the ground (or near-ground in a tent).

 I’ve written extensively on how to get the ‘boy smell’ out of your bedroom by frequently washing your sheets and pillow protectors.
 Even if they don’t look, smell or feel noticeably grimy, your skin has shed on these sheets for the past 7 nights.
 Your face (which you may or may not have washed prior to bed) has rested on your pillow case for about 56 hours.

 Comforters and Bed Spreads

 If the comforter or spread is only used on the bed for decoration, it can be washed only once every 2-3 months.
 Keep in mind that even if you don’t regularly use a comforter for warmth at night, it still gathers dust.
 And dust particles can cause all types of allergy problems.

 I know there are many of you out there who have never washed the pillow you lay your head on every night.
 It pains me.
 Please wash them once every 6 weeks.
 Your sinuses will thank you.

 It is so easy for a dust ruffle to get dirty simply because it is close to the floor and we run the vacuum under it, brush against it with our shoes on, etc.

 Bumper pads, if you use them, should be washed once per month.
 They collect dust and general grime from little baby hands and need to be laundered frequently.

 Despite how great your home’s air filters are, it seems a house gets dusty quickly, and this includes curtains.
 If you take the time to inspect them that often, you’ll be surprised at how quickly they attract dirt!

 If used daily, kitchen towels need to be washed daily.
 They harbor germs and bacteria and all kinds of gross things.
 So go ahead and purchase a good stash of kitchen towels so you’ll have enough on hand to change them out daily.

 They are scraping dead skin cells off of your body, after all.
-So even if they look clean, I can guarantee you that after 3 uses they are not.
+So even if they look clean, I can guarantee you that after 3-4 uses they are not.

 If you only have one bathroom in the house, and 3+ showers are taken daily, you’ll need to wash weekly.